do you have TO LEAVE HOME TO FORGE your PATH?

 – The imposed standards on appearance, dating, and marriage make no sense to you; and no matter how hard you try, you struggle to comply.

 – You have always felt older than those around you.
 As a child, books, music or arts were your closest friends.
-You travel in your mind by reading, watching movies, or researching on the internet to negate the sense of being trapped.
+You travel in your mind by reading, watching movies, or researching on the internet to negate your sense of being trapped.

-– You always had wondered about existential issues such as the meaning of life, even when you were pressured to be driven by money, status, and social recognition.
+– You always wondered about existential issues such as the meaning of life, even when you were pressured to be driven by money, status, and social recognition.

 – You were discouraged by adults in your life- teachers or parents- to stop ‘dreaming,’ or to cut out the abstract and philosophical questions to focus on the pragmatic.